siemdejong/sailwave-clean-style/README.md

 <img width="1838" height="654" alt="image" src="https://github.com/user-attachments/assets/5911c960-4bbb-47b0-87cc-872d3eac5845" />

 To get the exact same output, the user would have to hide all columns from publishing except the columns in the example.

+You probably need to set the locale for your purposes (CTRL+F "locale").